A fine and rare example of the Omega Speedsonic F300hz reference 188.0002.

 One such result was the introduction of the tuning fork movement.
 In 1972 ETA released the 9210 tuning fork movement (regarded by some as the Rolls Royce of tuning fork movements), they would go onto produce just 21,000 examples.
-Omega were one such customer for the 9210 and like many manufactures they assigned their own reference to the movement - the Omega 1255.
+Omega were one such customer for the 9210 and like many manufactures they assigned their own reference to the movement - the Omega 1250 (date only) and 1255 (chronograph with a day/date).
 The 300hz you can see on the dial relates to the frequency (300Hz) at which the movement vibrates.

 Unfortunately as quartz technology continued to fall in price, production of movements such as the 9210 would no longer be economically viable and the movement slowly slipped into the history books.

 This particular example of the Omega Speedsonic F300hz is in excellent condition.
-The movement has recently received a full service, the case and dial are both in excellent condition as is the reference 1198 bracelet.
+The movement has recently received a full service and works well.
+It appears the name plate on the movement was replaced with one from a calibre 1250 during a previous service.
+The case and dial are both in excellent condition as is the reference 1198 bracelet.
 It also comes with an Omega inner and outer box, although the inner box suffers from significant wear.